anders88/jsonbuddy/README.md

 0.10.1  | Bugfix Pojo mapper with empty key in jsonobject 0.11.0  | Using mappingrules instead of feature-enum to handle PojoMapping.
 Bytebuddy is optional dependency.
 Default use declaring classes when generating json.
 0.12.0  | PutAll feature and parse from Base64
+0.13.0  | Static fields are not used in JsonGeneration.
+PojoMapping rule supporting Enum.
+Better handling of null values in DynamicInterface mapping

 # Licence